afterit/flaskstarter/README.md

 It also assumes you are using Python 3.6+.

 > Flaskstarter recommends the use of a python virtual environment for project
 > to work safely and isolated from your systems binnaries.
-Activate it before
+You should create
-> the next steps.
+> and activate it before the next steps.

 To install flaskstarter use the usual: